suites-dev/suites/README.md

 ## :bulb: Philosophy

 We think that creating high-quality unit tests ought to be a breeze.
 We created Automock to remove the human element from the otherwise tedious and error-prone process of creating mock objects manually.
-The following tenets form the basis of our philosophy:
+The following concepts serve as the cornerstones of our philosophical framework:

 * ✨ **Productivity.** Automock aims to save developers valuable time and effort by automating the process of creating mock objects.
 It eliminates the need for manual mock setup and reduces boilerplate code, enabling you to focus on